-At the end of March, both David Duggan and David Hagon packed their bags and descended upon Basel – Switzerland’s third most populous city – and joined 120,000 other guests and 3,600 journalists to find out what this year’s 1,400 Baselworld exhibitors had to offer during the seven-day watch and jewellery extravaganza.
+At the end of March, David Duggan packed his bags and descended upon Basel – Switzerland’s third most populous city – and joined 120,000 other guests and 3,600 journalists to find out what this year’s 1,400 Baselworld exhibitors had to offer during the seven-day watch and jewellery extravaganza.
 This year, it was the show’s 100th anniversary, and the prevailing sentiment for many brands was distinctly nostalgic – a chance to look back and pay tribute to their heritage.

 Meanwhile, Omega celebrated no less than three anniversaries this year – for their Speedmaster, Seamaster and Railmaster – and the brand has taken care to do so respectfully, focusing on retaining, rather than updating, each timepiece’s iconic features.
 They are even presented in vintage packaging.